Now you can build your creator community on Podia

 When your members log in, they’ll see posts from the topics they follow right on their home screen.
 And because they’re already logged in, all the rest of your courses, digital downloads, coaching sessions, and webinars are just a click away. 👌

 If you’re a Podia customer, you can start your community by logging into your account right now.
-If you’re not a customer yet, you can get a free trial of Podia here .
+If you’re not a customer yet, sign up for free today .